jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-VMware GemFire `1.9.2` was modularized to separate its use of the Apache Log4j API to log output in VMware GemFire code from the underlying implementation of logging, which uses Apache Log4j as the logging provider by default.
+[vmware-gemfire-name] `1.9.2` was modularized to separate its use of the Apache Log4j API to log output in [vmware-gemfire-name] code from the underlying implementation of logging, which uses Apache Log4j as the logging provider by default.